cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 - If you already have a recent version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://anaconda.org/) installed on you computer, you can skip the line with `./install_conda.sh`

-- PyTornado, SUMO, SU2 and Paraview are not mendatory to run CEASIOMpy.
+- PyTornado, SUMO, SU2 and Paraview are not mandatory to run CEASIOMpy.
 You can skip the lines corresponding to those you don't want to install.
 However, if you want to be able to run all possible workflows, you should have all the modules.

 - Some softwares will need to be executed with `sudo` command.
 It will ask you you for your password and you will have to type `yes` to confirm some of the installation steps.